 A summary report is provided to the Fund (on a monthly and quarterly basis) which includes a "traffic light" analysis of the key components of the Flightpath and hedging mandate.
 The "traffic light" indicates whether the Flightpath and hedging mandate are operating in line with expectations or if any actions are required.
 In particular, a separate fund-wide mechanism has been introduced, such that if the funding level falls more than 5% below the "expected" funding level (based on valuation assumptions), then discussions will follow at the Advisory Panel level as to the continued appropriateness of the funding strategy.
+There are no formal funding level triggers in place at the time of writing but these are being considered and will be implemented although it has been agreed that when the funding level hits 100% or higher consideration will be given to whether the allocation to more liability matching assets should be increased.

-The funding level has materially improved since the valuation date due to strong equity performance in the portfolio including the exposure via the risk management mandate with Insight.
+The funding level has materially improved since the valuation date due in part to strong equity performance in the portfolio including the exposure via the risk management mandate with Insight.
 There are no formal funding level triggers in place at the time of writing but these are being considered and will be implemented.
 In addition it has been agreed that the Fund will seek to protect itself against falls in equity markets.
 This will be done via insurance contracts and it will be put in place to cover only the exposure to equity markets within the Insight mandate.
-Details of the updated funding level triggers and Equity market protection will be shown in the relevant Committee report and they will then be reflected in the future updates of the FSS.
+The Fund implemented a static equity protection strategy in relation to the Insight mandate protecting against equity market falls on exposure of £330m.
+This was in place from 24th April 2017 which ran until 24th May 2018.